The Truth About WordPress Security

 2. Use Strong Authentication

-- Limit login attempts (Limit Login Attempts plugin)
+- Limit login attempts (Limit Login Attempts plugin or via security plugin)

 3. Choose Plugins Carefully

 Delete plugins you're not using.
+Deactivation is not enough — deactivated plugin files still sit on the server and can still be exploited.
 Every plugin is an attack surface.

 4. Use a Security Plugin